Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/modules/world.md

 This module allows mods to attach components to `World` objects.
 World components can be automatically synchronized by implementing `SyncedComponent`, most commonly through the `WorldSyncedComponent` helper interface.

+### A note about access

+World objects are among the easiest to access in your code (notably available on the client through `MinecraftClient#world` and on the server through `MinecraftServer#getWorld`), with the caveat that a client cannot retrieve data for a `World` that they are not currently in.
+If you need your clients to be aware of the custom data for another dimension (<i>e.g.</i> for fancy portal effects), you may be interested in a global data store like [Cardinal Components Scoreboard](./scoreboard).

 ## Usage
 ### Registration
 World components are registered by a [`WorldComponentInitializer`](https://github.com/Ladysnake/Cardinal-Components-API/blob/master/cardinal-components-world/src/main/java/org/ladysnake/cca/api/v3/world/WorldComponentInitializer.java), exposed as `cardinal-components-world` in the mod json (more information on the [component registration page](../registration#2-attaching-your-component)).
 Once a component factory is registered, its associated component will be available on every `World` instance, on both clients and servers.